 There are a number of humidification choices from BW/Cook Service Experts that are already created to operate best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can offer.

 Sure, it seems like common sense, but there are a number of ways you can easily keep pollen from coming in without you thinking twice about it.

-- Clothes – if you’ve been mowing the lawn or taking part in any outdoor activities, it’s possible that you have pollen on them.
+- Clothes – if you’ve been mowing the lawn or participating in any outdoor activities, it’s possible that you have pollen on them.
 If you plan on being indoors for a while, consider changing your clothes.

-- Shower – if you’ve been outside for an extended period of time, consider showering once you come inside.
+- Shower – if you’ve been outside for a while, consider showering once you come inside.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

 Seasonal allergies in Elkhart can bring some unpleasant symptoms with them, but they aren’t anything that a great air filtration system can’t take on.
 Best of all, estimates for the installation of a new air filtration don’t cost you anything.
 If you have any questions on how best to handle your allergies, give BW/Cook Service Experts a call at 574-218-6404 or schedule an appointment with us through our online scheduler.